 In order to run check-in, the iPad/tablet will first need to be licensed.
 If you need to purchase an additional license, please contact us.

-Open the KidCheck app, and enter your KidCheck username and password to login.
+Open the KidCheck Admin App, and enter your KidCheck username and password to login.

-After logging in, tap on Check-in > Use as Check-In Station > Create > enter license name and select your campus (ensure that printing and active license buttons are enabled), and then tap Save.
+After logging in, tap on the hamburger menu in the left hand corner and select License Management > Create Device License > enter license name and select your campus (ensure that printing and active license buttons are enabled), and then tap Save.

 Step 3: Start Check-in

 Now that your iPad/tablet is licensed, starting check-in is quick and easy.
-Under the Check-in section (Check-In tab>Use as Check-in Station), tap on the template or program that you’d like to use for check-in.
-You’ll then be able to select which printer you’d like to use for printing labels.
+Return to the main menu of the KidCheck Admin App and select Check-in Station>Select Template/Program> Choose the template or program that you’d like to use for check-in.
+You’ll then be able to select which ExpressHub/Printer you’d like to use for printing labels.

 In order for a label printer to appear in your list of available printers for check-in, it needs to either be connected to a KidCheck ExpressHub or original PrintHub, or be connected to a computer (either Mac or Windows based) that is on your network and has the KidCheck Client running in the background.
 You are able to connect multiple label printers to the same KidCheck ExpressHub or computer.